Before answering that, we can all agree that weighing yourself only every now and then can lead to unnecessary stress and self-hatred.

-Weighing yourself only every now and then can lead to unnecessary stress and self-hatred.
-You need to see your scale as a tool, or better, a compass that can help you get your bearings if you haven’t been paying attention to your weight or if you are on a diet.
+that’s why, you need to see your scale as a tool, or better, a compass that can help you get your bearings if you haven’t been paying attention to your weight or if you are on a diet.
 It lets you know the direction your weight loss effort is going.
 Getting on the scales too often may result in disappointment, stress, and anxiety, which only makes sticking to your diet more difficult.
-So, how often should you step on the scale then?
-First of all, here are the reasons why weighing yourself shouldn’t be an everyday thing.

 These factors can determine what you weigh on the scale but really have nothing to do with the weight you are actually losing.
 If you weigh-in too often, disappointing results can make you feel like all your weight-loss efforts had been wasted.

 Once a Week Should Be Good

 “if it is not advisable to weigh yourself every single day, how often should I measure my weight then?”

 We say, it is better to weigh yourself once a week (at the same time, on the same scale, and on the same day).

 Keep in Mind…

 Put on similar clothing every time you step on the scale and write down the numbers in your diet journal.
 The reading on the scale will let you know whether you should make changes or stick with your present weight loss regimen.

 Remember that losing just a single pound is a step in the right direction.

 In addition to a weekly weigh-in, we also recommend you take a picture of yourself in the mirror and use the fit of your clothes and compare the photos to judge yourself.
 In most cases, this is more helpful than even taking measurements (no mess up in holding the tape in the same place and at the same tension as last time).
 And let’s face it, in life we usually look to our reflection either in the mirror or in photos to gauge how we look and where we are with our weight and weight loss efforts.